Ireme-Nyawe/Ireme-Nyawe/README.md

 - 👋 Hi, I’m @Ireme-Nyawe
 - 👀 I’m interested in sofware development and programming
 - 🌱 I’m backend developer
-- 💞️ I’m looking to collaborate on node js
+- 💞️ I’m looking for collaboration for better outcome
-- 📫 How to reach me email me
+- 📫 reach me for each and every point

 <!---
 Ireme-Nyawe/Ireme-Nyawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.